Duration: 10 Days

 Early in the morning, you will be transferred to the bus station from where you will catch a local bus to Besisahar.
 The drive from Kathmandu to Besisahar is 175km and takes around 7 hours along a scenic route.
 The drive takes you through the most beautiful countryside view and natural scenery.
 The green hills, tranquil flowing Trishuli River, terraced fields and small villages will leave you awestruck.
 Another drive from Besisahar to Chame takes around 3 to 4 hours that too through the scenic but bumpy trail.
 Chame is the district headquarters of Manang and offers majestic views of Annapurna, Manaslu and Lamjung Himal.
 Enjoy the ride as you pass small village settlements through lush pine forests.

-With the alluring background view of tranquil Himalayas, you will pass through rich woodlands of pine and juniper.
+With the alluring background view of the tranquil Himalayas, you will pass through rich woodlands of pine and juniper.
 After crossing the suspension bridge over the Khumi Khola, make a stop at Ghyaru and admire the 360-degree panorama of Annapurna II (7937m), Lamjung (6983m), Tilicho peak 7134m), Pisang peak (6091m) and many more.
-Walking past the Tibetan styled village, you will enter the territory of Ngawal and get the sight of Humde airport and Pisang village as you visit the monastery and get an insight on the cultural richness of the region.
+Walking past the Tibetan-styled village, you will enter the territory of Ngawal and get the sight of Humde airport and Pisang village as you visit the monastery and get an insight into the cultural richness of the region.

 A well-deserved break!!
-As you have already gained height above 3500, today you will take a day rest.
-After enough sleep in the lap of Himalayas, hike to the Gangapurna Lake to gain some altitude for the next day or roam around the village and chit chat with locals.
-Enjoy the views of Gangapurna (7454m), Tilicho Peak (6920m) and Throung Peak (6144m) as you spend the day on your own.
+As you have already gained height above 3500, today you will take a day's rest.
+After enough sleep in the lap of the Himalayas, hike to the Gangapurna Lake to gain some altitude for the next day or roam around the village and chit-chat with locals.
+Enjoy the views of Gangapurna (7454m), Tilicho Peak (6920m) and Thorong Peak (6144m) as you spend the day on your own.

 Continuing your journey, today you will leave Marshyangdi River behind and ascend your way to Gunsang via Tenki Manang.
 Gunsang offers a magnificent panorama of mountains.
-As you pass some meadows and suspension bridge over Thorung Khola you make your way to the night stop, Yak Kharka
+As you pass some meadows and a suspension bridge over Thorung Khola you make your way to the night stop, Yak Kharka.

 The trek to the foothills of Thorong La pass, Thorang Phedi is not very demanding.
 The trail starts along the bank of Jarang Khola until you cross the suspension bridge to Thorong Phedi.
-The meadow is surrounded by the cliffs and has special guests sometimes like blue sheep and leopard.
+The meadow is surrounded by cliffs and has special guests sometimes like blue sheep and leopards.
 You will get their sight if you are lucky enough.
-Overnight in teahouse.
+Overnight in the teahouse.

 The trek nearly comes to an end as you drive back to Pokhara in a local bus.
 The drive takes around 5 hours but offers amazing views of the countryside.
 From terraced fields to highland hills, from mountain views to the views of small huts and houses.
 The journey is nothing but an exploration of the part of Nepal you have not ever discovered.